Store & Normalization

 When you read data from the store, Nuxt Zenstack automatically breaks these circular references safely, ensuring your app won't crash when rendering complex relationship trees.

-Fetch History Tracking
+Fetch History Tracking & SSR Caching

 The store also keeps track of all data fetching operations (fetchHistory), differentiating between requests made on the server (SSR) and on the client.
 This is useful for debugging and optimizing your data-loading strategies.